Jalle19/xbmc-video-server/CONTRIBUTING.md

 grunt
 ```

+If you're using Debian you'll need to install nodejs from the `wheezy-backports` repository.
+NPM is not packaged so it has to be installed manually by running `curl https://www.npmjs.org/install.sh | sudo sh`.
+See https://github.com/joyent/node/wiki/Installing-Node.js-via-package-manager for more information.

 ## Translations

 Translations are always welcome, and even though it involves a little bit of work (apart from the actual translating) it's not that complicated.
 Here's what you need to do: